Based in Albury/Wodonga - providing support in person & via telehealth

 • Improving communication between partners

-• Navigating relationships after affairs
+• Healing and rebuilding trust after affairs

-• Exploring kink, fetishes, or fantasy
+• Exploring kink, fetishes, or fantasies safely

-• Establishing sexual boundaries
+• Establishing and respecting sexual boundaries

-• Building respectful and healthy relationships
+• Building healthy, respectful relationships

-• Open relationships and consensual non-monogamy
+• Understanding open relationships and consensual non-monogamy

-• Sexuality and disability
+• Addressing sexuality and disability

-• Sex after cancer
+• Supporting sex after cancer treatment

-• Addressing sexual dysfunctions
+• Managing sexual dysfunctions

 • Erectile dysfunction, premature or delayed ejaculation